Coronavirus: Local updates

 • Closed: The Paleontological Research Institution’s Museum of the Earth and the Cayuga Nature Center through April 3.
 Cayuga Nature Center trails will be open during normal hours (10 a.m. to 5 p.m.
 Thursday to Monday.
 The trails at Smith Woods in Trumansburg also will remain open.
 Info: priweb.org.

-• Canceled: Cornell University’s Department of Music's upcoming concerts, including the visit of A.D.
+• Canceled: Cornell University’s Department of Music’s upcoming concerts, including the visit of A.D.
 White Professor-at-Large Wynton Marsalis on March 20.
 His visit will be rescheduled for the fall semester.
-Other performances that are canceled include String Trios with Ariana Kim, John Haines-Eitzen, and Daniel Kim (March 16); Annette Richards (March 17); Anna Steppler and Zoe Weiss (March 21); Ensemble X (March 22); and Ariana Kim (March 23).
+Other performances that are canceled include Anna Steppler and Zoe Weiss (March 21); Ensemble X (March 22); and Ariana Kim (March 23).
 The music department’s website will be kept up to date with other cancellations, postponements, and concerts with livestreaming options.

-• Cayuga Chamber Orchestra performance on Friday, March 27, at Ford Hall at Ithaca College has been canceled.
-All ticket-holders will be able to exchange their tickets for a later performance this season, or a voucher for a ticket to any subscription concert in the 2020-21 season.
+• Canceled: Cayuga Chamber Orchestra performance on Friday, March 27, at Ford Hall at Ithaca College.
+All ticket-holders may exchange tickets for a later performance this season, or a voucher for a ticket to any subscription concert in the 2020-21 season.
 Info: Cayuga Chamber Orchestra at (607) 273-8981 or info@CCOithaca.org.

-• All live events at the Hangar Theatre in Ithaca have been postponed for the remainder of March.
+• Postponed: All live events at the Hangar Theatre in Ithaca, for the remainder of March.
 Decisions for spring programming will be made by March 25 or as the situation evolves.
 Ticket holders will be notified of rescheduled dates as they are confirmed, and tickets purchased will be honored for the new event dates.
 Check hangartheatre.org for updates or call the Hangar at (607) 73-8588 or email boxoffice@hangartheatre.org.
 For information regarding tickets to DSP Shows, email info@dspshows.com or call (607) 280-2900.

-• All performances through the end of March at State Theatre of Ithaca Inc., 107 W. State St., are postponed.
-Shows may be rescheduled, if possible.
+• Postponed: All performances through April at State Theatre of Ithaca Inc., 107 W. State St. Shows may be rescheduled, if possible.
 If you are not able to make the rescheduled event, full refunds will then be provided.
 It may take at least a week for all refunds to be processed.
 Info: (607) 277-8283.
+To purchase a gift card, prepay for concessions or donate: stateofithaca.com.

 • Visitor restrictions are in place until further notice at Cayuga Medical Center’s hospital and offsite facilities.
 All patients, visitors, and employees entering the building will be screened.
 One visitor will be allowed per inpatient to be the only daily visitor allowed for the duration of the patient’s stay.
 Those who are sick will not be allowed entry.
 Cayuga Medical Center will work with families who have special circumstances on a case-by-case basis.
 Until further notice, the Garden Café, Express Cafe, and East Campus Café are closed to the general public.

-• Kitchen Theatre Company has canceled all performances of “Catch As Catch Can.”
-Patrons with tickets for the production will automatically receive a credit.
+• Canceled: Kitchen Theatre Company performances of “Catch As Catch Can.”
+Ticket holders will automatically receive a credit.
 Proceeds from all ticket donations will support Kitchen Theatre programs and artists, including those affected by the show’s cancellation.
 Those requesting refunds will get them.
 Info: boxoffice@kitchentheatre.org or (607) 272-0570.
 Updates: kitchentheatre.org.

 Mumford

-The Genesee Country Village & Museum is canceling both weekends of its Maple Sugar Festival and Pancake Breakfast (March 21 and 22 and March 28 and 29) and the Maple Soiree (April 4).
+• Canceled: The Genesee Country Village & Museum's Maple Sugar Festival and Pancake Breakfast (March 21 and 22 and March 28 and 29) and Maple Soiree (April 4).
 Ticket-holders may receive a refund, a credit toward membership or future programming/admission, or donate the funds to the museum.
-As of Monday, March 16, all other programs are continuing.
-Info: ProgramRegistrar@gcv.org or (585) 294-8218.
+All other programs are continuing.
+Info: ProgramRegistrar@gcv.org, (585) 294-8218 or gcv.org.

+• Postponed: Maple Sugaring Weekends at the Cumming Nature Center, scheduled for March 21-22, March 28-29, and April 4.
+Rescheduled Maple Sugaring Weekends will be 9 a.m. to 2 p.m. on May 2-3, May 9-10, and May 16.
+The Center remains open to the public during regularly scheduled hours with limited indoor access for visitors.
+Info: https://rmsc.org.

 Rochester

-• Canceled: Geva Theatre Center's remaining performances of “Once” and “Cry It Out.”
-Patrons with tickets may receive access to videos of Geva’s productions of “Once” and “Cry It Out.”
-(Details will be available soon); receive a credit toward a future production at Geva in the current season, toward a 2020-2021 Season Subscription, or toward single tickets when they become available; or they may donate the value of their ticket(s) as a tax-deductible contribution.
-Geva will continue to pay its artists and staff during this crisis.
+• Canceled: Geva Theatre Center’s remaining performances of “Once” and “Cry It Out.”
+Ticket holders may receive access to videos of these productions.
+(Details available soon); receive a credit toward a future production at Geva in the current season, toward a 2020-2021 Season Subscription, or toward single tickets when they become available; or they may donate the value of their ticket(s) as a tax-deductible contribution.
+Geva will continue to pay its artists and staff.
 The Box Office will contact ticket holders in the coming days.
 The 2020-21 season announcement has been postponed.
-The website and social media will be updated.
 Info: GevaTheatre.org.

-• The Hochstein School, 50 N. Plymouth Ave., has canceled all concerts, meetings and classes.
-Look for updates at hochstein.org and on Facebook.
+• Canceled: All concerts, meetings and classes at the Hochstein School, 50 N. Plymouth Ave.
+Info: hochstein.org and on Facebook.

+• Closed: AAA Western and Central New York AAA Travel & Insurance Centers to walk-in traffic.
+This does not impact emergency road service, which will continue to service the public with safety protocols in place.
+Info: (800) 836-2582 or AAA.com.

 New York state